 The Australian Greens believe that:

-- Positive, interactive learning, educational and socialisation opportunities offered by childcare can benefit children and the community by assisting a smooth transition to formal education.
+5. Positive, interactive learning, educational and socialisation opportunities offered by early childhood education can benefit children and the community by assisting a smooth transition to formal education.

-- All carers of children should have the opportunity to re-enter or maintain their engagement in the workforce.
+7. All carers of children should have the opportunity to re-enter or maintain their engagement in the workforce or study.

-- People working in the childcare sector should be fairly remunerated for the work they do.
+9. People working in the early childhood education and care sector should be highly valued and receive professional pay for the work that they do.

-- Families should have diversity in their choice of childcare alternatives within easy access, including via public transport, of the home and workplace.
+10. Families should have early childhood education and care within easy reach, including via public transport, of the home and workplace.

 The Australian Greens want:

-- Increased and targeted funding for community-based and not-for-profit child care facilities, especially in areas of high unmet demand or growth and areas of high socio-economic needs.
+2. Increased and targeted funding for the establishment and ongoing operation of not-for-profit early childhood education and care facilities, which are community-based or government-run, especially in areas of high unmet demand or growth and areas of high disadvantage.

-- Comprehensive and transparent reporting requirements across the childcare sector.
+8. Comprehensive and transparent reporting requirements across the early childhood education and care sector.